Material-based writing FAQ

 How many arguments should I write?

-I recommend using one of the three materials for the introduction and the remaining two for two body paragraphs.
+I suggest using one of the three materials for the introduction and the remaining two for two body paragraphs.

 You can also have three body paragraphs.
 You may, for example, feel more comfortable using each material in a body paragraph of its own.
 If you use one material in the introduction and the other two materials for two body paragraphs, you can also add a third body paragraph with an argument based on your own ideas.
-Just remember that I expect you to have a topic sentence and enough supporting sentences for every body paragraph to explain the argument the topic sentence makes.
+Just ensure that each body paragraph contains a clear a topic sentence and enough supporting sentences to explain the argument presented in the topic sentence.

 What is the difference between “comment” and “discuss”?